 The kidney performs several important functions in the human body.
 Even slight damage to the kidneys can, therefore, cause a lot of problems.
 When the kidney is rendered incapable of its main function, that is, removal of waste products from the blood, a condition called uremia develops.

 Unfortunately, the symptoms of this condition do not develop unless 90 percent of the kidney is damaged.
-This is the time when an individual would require a kidney transplantation surgery or dialysis to restore the normal functioning.
+This is the time when an individual would require kidney transplantation surgery or dialysis to restore normal functioning.

 Some of the common symptoms observed in the case of kidney diseases include the following: